-PHED 1110 (formerly PENP 121, 124, 128, 158): Topics in Dance.
+PHED 1110: Topics in Dance.
 (1) Individual sections vary based on dance topic content and level of participation.

-PHED 1230 (formerly PENP 140, 143, 146): Topics in Individual Sport.
+PHED 1230: Topics in Individual Sport.
 (1) Individual sections vary based on sport topic content and level of participation.

-PHED 1310 (formerly PENP 101): Swim I: Beginning Swimming.
+PHED 1310: Swim I: Beginning Swimming.
 (1) Designed as an introduction to the fundamentals of swimming.
 Emphasis is placed on learning basic swimming techniques for fun, fitness, health and personal safety.
 Students are introduced to and explore the various skills and techniques necessary for successful swimming.

-PHED 1410 (formerly PENP 165): Beginning Yoga.
+PHED 1410: Beginning Yoga.
 (1) Introduction to five areas of yoga.

-PHED 1420 (formerly PENP 177-178): Stretch/Relax: Stretching and Relaxation.
+PHED 1420: Stretch/Relax: Stretching and Relaxation.
 (1) Instruction and practice of various techniques to enhance flexibility and reduce stress.

-PHED 1430 (formerly PENP 155-156): Pilates.
+PHED 1430: Pilates.
 (1) Instruction in movements that increase balance, core fitness and cardiorespiratory endurance.

-PHED 1440 (formerly PENP 130-131): T'ai Chi.
+PHED 1440: T'ai Chi.
 (1) Introduces the practice and philosophy of Tai Chi.
 Students will use breathing, alignment, precise body mechanics and soft, graceful movements to develop their understanding of the practice.

-PHED 1510 (formerly PENP 114, Weight Training and Physical Conditioning): Training: Resistance Training.
+PHED 1510: Training: Resistance Training.
 (1) Individual training programs for development of general strength, tone, endurance, and weight control.

-PHED 1620 (formerly PENP 180-181, 188): Fitness.
+PHED 1620: Fitness.
 (1) A class to develop and experience a deeper awareness of a person's body and its capabilities.

-PHED 1710 (formerly PENP 120, 132, 134, 136, 138): Topics in Martial Arts.
+PHED 1710: Topics in Martial Arts.
 (1) Individual sections vary based on martial arts topic content and level of participation.

-PHED 1830 (formerly PENP 161-162): Running for Fitness.
+PHED 1830: Running for Fitness.
 (1) Individualized running programs for improved cardio-respiratory endurance.

-PHED 1910 (formerly PENP 148): Outdoor Experience: Archery.
+PHED 1910: Outdoor Experience: Archery.
 (1) Instruction in the basic skills and knowledge of range archery.

-PHED 2110 (formerly PENP 122, 125, 129, 159): Topics in Dance II (1) Second level of course.
+PHED 2110: Topics in Dance II (1) Second level of course.
 Individual sections vary based on dance topic content and level of participation.

-PHED 2230 (formerly PENP 141, 144): Topics in Individual Sport II.
+PHED 2230: Topics in Individual Sport II.
 (1) Second level of course.
 Individual sections vary based on sport topic content and level of participation.

-PHED 2410 (formerly PENP 166): Intermediate Yoga.
+PHED 2410: Intermediate Yoga.
 (1) Instruction in more advanced techniques of Yoga.

-PHED 2510 (formerly PENP 115): Training II: Intermediate Weight Training.
+PHED 2510: Training II: Intermediate Weight Training.
 (1) Instruction in advanced weight-lifting principles and techniques as well as fitness related topics.

-PHED 2710 (formerly PENP 113, 133, 135, 139): Topics in Martial Arts II.
+PHED 2710: Topics in Martial Arts II.
 (1) Second level of course.
 Individual sections vary based on martial arts topic content and level of participation.

-PHED 2996 (formerly PENP 193): Topics in Physical Education.
+PHED 2996: Topics in Physical Education.
 (1-2) May be repeated for credit, as long as content is different.